BelugulaShushanth/CricFizzApp/README.md

    ![image](https://github.com/BelugulaShushanth/CricFizzApp/assets/66299354/2d461648-91dc-41e1-8b4a-87b6f96106e6)

-10. A user can **Activate/Deactivate** an alert by going to the Manage Alerts Tab -> In Manage User there is a column called status and it has a toggle button for every subscribed match -> A user can click on the toggle button to Activate/Deactivate an Alert
+10. A user can **Activate/Deactivate** an alert by going to the Manage Alerts Tab<br>
+      -> In Manage User there is a column called status and it has a toggle button for every subscribed match<br>
+      -> A user can click on the toggle button to Activate/Deactivate an Alert

 ![image](https://github.com/BelugulaShushanth/CricFizzApp/assets/66299354/053c98d0-9869-4d8e-8b22-99ab52ee41af)